drasbeck/macos-thinkpad-t430/README.md

         sudo mkdir /var/vm/sleepimage
         sudo pmset -a standby 0
         sudo pmset -a autopoweroff 0

+#### Fan Patch (Get speed readout and make it quiet)
+     - Apply "fan patch/t430-fan-patch.txt" to your DSDT file using maciASL.
+     - Load ACPIPoller.kext using Kext Utility (make sure to use this version because it has a modified Info.plist)
+     - Reboot and enjoy fan speed readouts and a quiet T430 :)

 **And that's it!
 You're done.
 (Hopefully.)** =)